matthew-davis/bliss-keyboard/README.md

     turned off
   * Change keyboard key characters in response to language selection
   * Generate 13 (one for each language) keyboard character lists for each language

+NOVEMBER

+* Search
+  * Create text input structure to accept characters
+  * Write function to search definitions for matches (use the selected language)
+  * Limit what is in the characters menu to search matches
+  * Allow search to return words
+  * Create key containers for words
+  * Add function to add words to messageState

+* Definitions
+  * Sort aesthetics of the component
+  * Add definition of last typed character
+  * Change to the definition of the character being hovered over
+  * Including characters/words that pop up in search results

 DECEMBER